yarnpkg/yarn/README.md

 The changes we've made significantly change the workflow that developers who use npm are used to.
 We believe this is for the best but we understand that this isn't for everyone.

-kpm is a package manager in a niche and we hope that some of our ideas make it's way back into the main npm client.
+fbkpm is a package manager in a niche and we hope that some of our ideas make it's way back into the main npm client.

 ## What problems are you trying to solve?